swampflu/swampfever/README.md

-swamp / mick / mark
+swamp / mick <- main names

 Not as active anymore but im still kickin 'round